How to place images in letters with Photoshop

 Step 4: Change the position to Outside

-Change the Position of the Stroke to Outside so it appears around the outside of the letters:
+Set the Position to Outside so the stroke appears on the outer edge of the letters.

 Setting the position of the stroke to Outside.